onslaught64/c64_tinn64/README.md

 This great article on activation functions helps a lot: https://towardsdatascience.com/activation-functions-neural-networks-1cbd9f8d91d6

-## Extra Developer Notes
-Read the code comments in `tinn-fe/nn.s` to understand how we mapped the activation function in python to one that works on a 6502 using only 24 bit multiplication and addition.

 The following files are for unit testing the `math.s` library: